Top Trails for Springtime Blooms

 Having lived in the Naches Valley for nearly 10 years now, I really can’t tell you my favorite season — but I will say this: Wildflower season may be at the top of my list.
 Enjoy, friends!

 Thank you to our guest contributor for her guide to fabulous wildflower hikes.
 Shannon Mahre is a local outdoor guide extraordinaire and passionate adventurer.
-Check out her year-round outdoor adventure clinics, classes and retreats with Mahre MADE and Girls with Grit.
+Check out her year-round outdoor adventure clinics, classes and retreats with Girls with Grit.

 Categorized in: Outdoor Recreation